ManushovRodion/console-text-styles/docs/README-EN.md

 ## # Demo

-After installing the package in the terminal, you can install the `console-text-styles` command, which allows you to display colors in the final terminal.
+After installing the package in the terminal, you can install the `demo-console-text-styles` command, which allows you to display colors in the final terminal.

 ## # Available utilities